 Are US elections too expensive to be fair?

-Elected politicians, at state and the national level, are paid to represent their constituents to ensure that any American can afford to serve.
+Elected national politicians are paid to represent their constituents to ensure that any American can afford to serve.
 If there was no payment, only the wealthy would be able to serve as only they have the wealth to support themselves without working a full time job.

 So, obviously paying elected politicians is a good thing for democracy as it means that poor people can compete with wealthy people.